Syfe has quickly become one of the most popular robo advisors thanks to its straightforward interface, affordable fees and no minimum investment.

 The mixed-asset Syfe Core and Syfe Global ARI portfolios are for more seasoned investors who are comfortable putting more of their savings in Syfe.

-These are meant to diversify your investment by also incorporating bonds and gold (regarded as “safe havens” in the event of stock market crashes, like the 2020 Covid-19 crash).
+These are meant to diversify your investment by also incorporating bonds and gold (regarded as “safe havens” in the event of stock market crashes very much like what the markets are currently experiencing.
 The main difference between these 2 is that Syfe Core is much more focused on China.

 If you’re only beginning to invest, we recommend stashing your emergency fund in a regular savings account rather than putting it in Syfe Cash+.
 It’ll be more accessible and safer that way.